 Heparin, a drug that prevents clotting, is given during hemodialysis to prevent blood from clotting in the dialyzer.
 Inside the dialyzer, a porous artificial membrane separates the blood from a fluid (the dialysate).
 Fluid, waste products, and electrolytes in the blood filter through the membrane into the dialysate.
 Blood cells and large proteins are unable to filter through the small pores of the membrane and so remain in the blood.
 The dialyzed (purified) blood is then returned to the person’s body.

 The most common complication of hemodialysis is low blood pressure during or shortly after dialysis.
 Blood pressure usually increases during the period between treatments.
-People, particularly when starting hemodialysis, may have muscle cramps, itching, nausea and vomiting, headache, restless legs syndrome, and pain the chest and back.
+People, particularly when starting hemodialysis, may have muscle cramps, itching, nausea and vomiting, headache, restless legs syndrome, and pain in the chest and back.
 Less often, they can have confusion, restlessness, blurred vision, and/or seizures.

 Some Common Complications of Hemodialysis